• Home

 • Responder input.
 Respondents will be asked to manually enter their email address.

-2. Create a Google Forms quiz
+How to create a Google Forms quiz

 Google Forms settings with an arrow pointing to the "Make this a quiz" option.